The difference between death in service cover and life insurance

 - A payout calculated as a multiple of your salary (usually between 2 and 5 times the amount you earn in a year).

-- Payouts regardless of where death occurs.
+- Dismemberment insurance has payouts regardless of where death occurs.
 You don’t need to die while physically at work to be covered.

 - Cover that ends when you leave your employer.

-Can you take out life insurance in addition to death in service?
+Can you take out life insurance in addition to death insurance?

 Yes, and this can often be a good idea.
-Depending on your annual salary and the scheme offered by your employer, the tax-free payout from your death in service cover may not be enough to leave your family in a secure financial situation if the worst were to happen.
-If this is the case, then you might want to consider taking out a life insurance policy on top of the death in service benefit offered by your employer.
+Depending on your annual salary and the scheme offered by your employer, the tax-free payout from your death insurance cover may not be enough to leave your family in a secure financial situation if the worst were to happen.
+If this is the case, then you might want to consider taking out a life insurance policy on top of the death insurance benefit offered by your employer.

 We’ve run through all the things you need to think about when considering whether to take out a life insurance policy in addition to your job’s cover.